 Dementia is more commonly developed with aging.
 Many disorders can cause dementia, including degenerative diseases such as Parkinson’s and Huntington’s.
 Each condition causes damage to a different set of brain cells, but the final result is always dementia.
-Alzheimer’s disease accounts for about 50%–70% of all cases of dementia.
-Other dementia causes could be vascular disease, stroke, depression, infections (such as HIV), chronic drug use, etc.
+Alzheimer’s disease accounts for about 60%–70% of all cases of dementia.
+Other causes of dementia could be a stroke, vascular disease, depression, chronic drug use, infections (such as HIV), etc.

-How the Difference Between Alzheimer’s and Dementia Is Established and Diagnosed
+How the Difference Between Dementia and Alzheimer’s Is Established and Diagnosed

 To establish a dementia diagnosis, a doctor must find two or three cognitive brain areas in decline, including memory loss, language impairment, disorientation, and disorganization.
-Usually, this doctor is a family doctor.

-A neurologist typically administers several mental-skill challenges.
+A neurologist typically performs dementia vs. Alzheimer’s test that consists of several mental-skill challenges.

-One of the diagnosis methods is the Hopkins verbal learning test, which consists of memorizing a list of 12 words followed by a recall of the words.
+One dementia test includes the Hopkins verbal learning test, which consists of memorizing a list of 12 words followed by a recall of the words.
 A well-established test is drawing lines to connect a series of numbers and letters in a complicated sequence, which is used to evaluate driving skills.

-A PET scan could be handy, with 95% accuracy.
-However, PET scans are useful only in patients who possess typical symptoms such as having trouble recalling how to do a beloved hobby or avoiding being social.
+A PET scan could make a difference in dementia vs. Alzheimer’s diagnosis, since it has a 95% accuracy.
+However, PET scans are helpful only in patients who have typical symptoms, such as having trouble recalling their hobbies or avoiding being social.
 All of these alarming signs (abandoning hobbies, social activities, work projects, or sports) could be early signs of Alzheimer’s disease.